 Scratching the surface

 Alexandre Farto, alias Vhils, is a Portuguese street artist from Lisbon.
-Known worldwide for his singular works, Vhils leaves his mark on the walls of urban wastelands by engraving the material.
-Through a game of "chiaroscuro", and using techniques that are often very surprising (jackhammer, chisel, stonecutter's hammer, explosive, acid, etc.), Vhils degrades the walls to generally reveal gigantic faces, sometimes those of local residents, whose quality of features suggests perfect technical mastery and immense artistic talent.
-His works have the strength of a B&W photograph, where contrast and light make the depth of wrinkles, the hairy detail of a beard, the intensity of a glance, the weight of time more intense.
+Known worldwide for his singular artwork, Vhils leaves his mark on the walls of urban wastelands by engraving the material.
+Through a game of "chiaroscuro", and by means of often very surprising techniques (jackhammer, chisel, stonecutter's hammer, explosive, acid, etc.), Vhils degrades the walls to generally reveal gigantic faces, sometimes those of local residents, whose quality of features reveals a perfect technical mastery and immense artistic talent.
+His artworks have the strength of a B&W photograph, where contrast and light make the depth of wrinkles, the hairy detail of a beard, the intensity of a glance, the weight of time more intense.